 I graduated and/or my son or daughter graduated.
 Why should I continue giving to the Penn State Hillel?

-It is important that Penn State Hillel continues to grow and expand in order to provide a Jewish environment for students in the years to come.
-Whether you were active in Hillel or only came to one program, it is critical that Jewish life at Penn State continues to thrive.
-The generous support of our alumni is critical to our success.
-Your contribution is what allows Penn State Hillel to continue to grow, develop student leaders, and create a Jewish community on campus that will in turn enhance the Jewish people and the world.
+The generous support of alumni, parents, and friends is critical to our success on campus.
+Your contribution is what allows Penn State Hillel to continue to grow, develop student leaders, and create a Jewish community on campus that will in turn lead our Jewish community.

 How is Hillel connected to the University community?

-Although Penn State Hillel is a private not-for-profit organization (501-c3) and is fully accredited by Hillel International, we are an integral part of the larger Penn State community.
+Although Penn State Hillel is a 501(c)(3) nonprofit organization and is fully accredited by Hillel International, we are an integral part of the larger Penn State community.
 Our dynamic programs reach many students, not just from the Jewish community.
-In fact, we often co-sponsor events with other campus groups.
+In fact, we regularly co-sponsor events with other student organizations.
 Our students are frequently active in other campus organizations, and Hillel as an organization has a role in other campus organizations.
-For example, Hillel has a fundraising team to support Penn State’s Dance Marathon, the largest student-run philanthropy in the world.
 In turn, Penn State is very supportive of Hillel and our mission to provide a welcoming atmosphere for Jewish students, faculty, and staff.

-I never had anything to do with Penn State Hillel when I was a student 10/20/30/40 years ago, so why should I support it now?
+I never had anything to do with Penn State Hillel when I was a student, so why should I support it now?

-Although Hillel might not have been an important part of your college education, it is becoming a destination for Jewish students on campus today.
-We are growing and expanding to accommodate the needs of the approximate 6,000 students that attend Penn State.
-Support for Hillel is an investment in the future of American Jewish life, and one which we are trying to ensure will continue to pay great dividends for all of us.
+Although Hillel might not have been an important part of your college experience, Jewish life is seeing a renaissance on campus today.
+We need to expand to accommodate the needs of the approximate 5,000 students that attend Penn State.
+Support for Hillel is an investment in the future of Jewish life, and your gift can make a difference for years to come.

 Is there kosher dining on campus?

 Yes, the kosher kitchen, named Pure, is the first certified-kosher kitchen and dining facility at the University.
-Pure will be located at the recently renovated East Food District at Findlay Commons.
-In addition to offering kosher food options, which meet Jewish dietary principles, Pure also will be an allergy-friendly station with no dairy, eggs, fish, shellfish, peanuts, tree nuts, soy, wheat, gluten and sesame on the menu.
+Pure is located at the recently renovated East Food District at Findlay Commons.
+In addition to offering kosher food options, which meet Jewish dietary principles, Pure is also an allergy-friendly station with no dairy, eggs, fish, shellfish, peanuts, tree nuts, soy, wheat, gluten and sesame on the menu.

 How many Jewish students are there at Penn State?